tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 #### Consensus Connection

-The Consensus Connection should maintain an `ExecuteTxState` - the working state for block execution.
+The Consensus Connection should maintain an *ExecuteTxState* &mdash; the working state for block execution.
 It should be updated by the call to `FinalizeBlock` during block execution and committed to disk as the "latest committed state" during `Commit`.
-Execution of a proposed block (via `PrepareProposal`/`ProcessProposal`) **must not** update the `ExecuteTxState`, but rather be kept as a separate candidate state until `FinalizeBlock` confirms which of the candidate states (if any) can be used to update `ExecuteTxState`.
+Execution of a proposed block (via `PrepareProposal`/`ProcessProposal`) **must not** update the *ExecuteTxState*, but rather be kept as a separate candidate state until `FinalizeBlock` confirms which of the candidate states (if any) can be used to update *ExecuteTxState*.

 #### Mempool Connection

-The mempool Connection maintains `CheckTxState`.
-Tendermint sequentially processes an incoming transaction (via RPC from client or P2P from the gossip layer) against `CheckTxState`.
+The mempool Connection maintains *CheckTxState*.
+Tendermint sequentially processes an incoming transaction (via RPC from client or P2P from the gossip layer) against *CheckTxState*.
 If the processing does not return any error, the transaction is accepted into the mempool and Tendermint starts gossipping it.
-`CheckTxState` should be reset to the latest committed state at the end of every `Commit`.
+*CheckTxState* should be reset to the latest committed state at the end of every `Commit`.

-During the execution of a Consensus instance, the `CheckTxState` may be updated concurrently with the `ExecuteTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.
+During the execution of a Consensus instance, the *CheckTxState* may be updated concurrently with the *ExecuteTxState*, as messages may be sent concurrently on the Consensus and Mempool connections.
 At the end of the Consensus instance, as described above, Tendermint locks the mempool and flushes the mempool connection before calling `Commit`.
 This ensures that all pending `CheckTx` calls are responded to and no new ones can begin.